Chris Daughtry: American Idol

 Chris Daughtry was in the final four on May 10, 2006, and found himself in the bottom two with Katharine McPhee.
 When asked by host Ryan Seacrest who should be leaving, Cowell expressed that he believed that McPhee should be eliminated.
-Seacrest then announced that Daughtry was eliminated, which shocked almost everyone.
+Seacrest then announced that Daughtry was eliminated.
 Seacrest asked Daughtry if he was surprised.
-An obviously stunned Daughtry could only utter, "A little, yeah."
+A stunned Daughtry could only utter, "A little, yeah."
 The media grabbed hold of the surprise elimination and there was some controversy regarding the accuracy of the vote count on the night Daughtry was eliminated.
 The vote-tallying website DialIdol, however, predicted that Daughtry was the lowest vote-getter for the week.
 In an interview after his elimination, Daughtry said that he thought he got voted off because his fans were "overconfident" that he would be safe, so they did not call and vote.
 Later, he stated the best piece of advice he ever received was, "Don't believe your own hype," a possible nod toward his surprise American Idol elimination.

 During the Season Five finale on May 24, 2006, at the Kodak Theatre in Hollywood, Daughtry performed the song "Mystery" with the band Live.
 Live's version of the song was later available for download on the band's MySpace.com profile with Chris Daughtry performing backup vocals.